Petco Text Logo

 Petco Pet Logo

-About Fox Terrier
+About Fox Terriers

 The Fox Terrier is actually two breeds of dog, the Smooth Fox Terrier and the Wire Fox Terrier.
 Except for their coat, the two breeds are almost identical.
 These dogs are curious, smart, outgoing and active.
 With proper training they can learn to get along with other pets.
 Possessing a strong instinct to hunt, Fox Terriers should be monitored closely around other small animals.